Jose Panganiban, Camarines Norte: Climate

 Climate in the Philippines is classified into four types.
-Camarines Norte's climate is classified under Type II, which is characterized by the absence of a dry season, with maximum rain period occurring between December to February, and minimum monthly rainfall occurring between March to May.
+Camarines Norte's climate is classified under Type II, which is characterized by the absence of a dry season, with maximum rain period occurring between December and February, and minimum monthly rainfall occurring between March and May.

 The northeast monsoon moves mainly north and northeast trending to easterly towards the end of the season.
 Average temperature ranges from 20 degrees Celsius to 28.3 degrees Celsius.
 Wind averages 15 to 20 miles per hour and is steadiest during January.
 The southeast monsoon is prevalent from June to September and is steadiest during the months of July and August, with wind speeds averaging from 10 to 15 miles per hour.
 The hottest months are from March to June, while the coolest months are from November to January.

 Occurrences of rainfall in Jose Panganiban are more frequent during the predominance of the northeast monsoon between the months of October and May with maximum occurrence in November and December.

-The highest rise in temperature occurs during the months of May and June, averaging between 28.9 degrees Celsius to 29 degrees Celsius.
-The coolest months are between December and February, with average ranging between 26.0 degrees Celsius to 26.4 degrees Celsius.
+The highest rise in temperature occurs during the months of May and June, averaging between 28.9 degrees Celsius and 29 degrees Celsius.
+The coolest months are between December and February, with average ranging between 26.0 degrees Celsius and 26.4 degrees Celsius.

 Relative humidity is the amount of water vapour present in the air.
 The municipality's normal relative humidity is at its highest and the steadiest between the months of September and December, while it is at its lowest between the months of April and June, the hottest months per year.

 Demographics

+The earliest available demographic data was the Census of the Philippine Islands conducted by the United States Bureau of Census in 1903.
+The then municipality of Mambulao, comprising nine barrios, has a total population of 1,370.
+The nine barrios are Poblacion (458), Del Rosario (60), San Antonio (33), San Isidro (99), San Jose (287), San Rafael (163), Santa Cruz (75), Santa Elena (81) and Santa Rosa (114).

 In the 2020 census, the population of Jose Panganiban was 63,662 people, with a density of sigfig 63,662/214.44.